hypergagatron/sweep/README.md

 - Domain layer has no dependencies to other modules
 - Data and UI layer depend on Domain layer
-- App module depends on all 3 modules and provides dependency injection
+- App module depends on all 3 modules in  order to set up dependency injection

 #### UI layer architecture
 The project adheres to unidirectional data flow principle via MVI pattern and Jetpack Compose based UI.